stokedDev/stokedDev/README.md

  👋 Hi, I’m @stokedDev
 <br>
-I'm open to Front End Developer Career Opportunities
+I'm Open to Front End Developer Career Opportunities
 <br>
- 📫 You can reach me by emailing me at info@stokeddev.com
+ 📫 You can reach me at info@stokeddev.com
  <br>
 Have a Good Day!